 The first step in avoiding Arizona distracted driving accidents is arming yourself with information.
-With that in mind, Lerner and Rowe presents a guide to the different types of distracted driving, examples of each, and steps you can take to drive safely.
+With that in mind, Arizona injury lawyers at Lerner and Rowe present a guide to the different types of distracted driving, examples of each, and steps you can take to drive safely.

 The Three Major Types of Arizona Distracted Driving